grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 ## Odds and Ends

 There is a full spec for app db.
-It is given as an argument to `keeframe.core/start!`, and it boggles my mind how much this single change helps.
+It is given as an argument to `keeframe.core/start!`, and it boggles my mind how much this helps.
 I have not written much clojure since I changed jobs in 2014, and I vividly remember hunting down typos in deeply nested maps.

 But kids these days, they are not happy with `spec.alpha`!
 Now there is `malli` too!
-I was wondering if I had to choose a camp and I tried to evaluate both.
+I was wondering if I had to choose a camp and so I evaluated both.

 Now I think it does not matter.
 They are both great libraries.
 I like being able to sprinkle little bits around the codebase with `spec.alpha`, and `malli` is probably nicer